 Next to Nike and Adidas, Swedish outdoor apparel brand Peak Performance has also launched products using the DyeCoo technology.
 Furthermore, DyeCoo launched the DyeOx 4, the latest version of its machinery at the end of 2016, and the company continues to develop new applications including yarn, elasthane, cotton and nylon.
 Combining efficiency with speed and flexibility, operational costs are up to 40% lower than water dyeing.
 As such, DyeCoo ensures there is no longer a compromise between sustainability and profitability.

 Are you ready to explore business design thinking to drive sustainable innovation at your company?
-Please contact Jan van der Kaaij, managing partner, at jan@finchandbeak.com or call 31 6 28 02 18 80 to learn how we can help you.
+Please contact us at hello@finchandbeak.com for more information.

 A previous version of this article appeared on INSEAD Knowledge.